 Different scenarios are created to test the coordinated platooning system.
 A scenario consists of assignments, design parameters, and disturbances.
-To generate assignments, pairs of start and goal locations are sampled randomly from a population density map in the geographical area of Germany shown in Fig. 10.
-For each pair, a route is computed based on Openstreetmap data for the German road network as way to mimic the characteristics of real world traffic patterns.
-Only roads labeled "motorway", "trunk", "primary", and "secondary", as well as the corresponding links are used, with a strong speed penalty on roads classified as "secondary".
-Part of the route at the beginning and the end consisting of road segments labeled "primary" and "secondary" are removed.
+To generate assignments, pairs of start and goal locations are sampled randomly from a population density map in the geographic area of Germany shown in Figure 10.
+For each pair, a route is computed based on Openstreetmap data for the German road network as a way to mimic the characteristics of real-world traffic patterns.
+Only roads labeled "motorway," "trunk," "primary," and "secondary," as well as the corresponding links, are used, with a strong speed penalty on roads classified as secondary.
+Part of the route at the beginning and the end consisting of road segments labeled as primary and secondary are removed.
 This is to take into account that platooning is likely to be limited to such roads.
-Assignments with less than 80 km traveled distance are rejected, and a random subroute 360 km is selected for assignments longer than 360 km.
-This models that a driver has to rest after 4.5 h of driving.
+Assignments with less than 80 km traveled distance are rejected, and a random subroute of 360 km is selected for assignments longer than 360 km.
+This models that a driver has to rest after 4.5 hours of driving.
 The continuation of such a trip after a rest period would be registered by the FMS as a new assignment.
-The start of the subroute is then used as the start location $\mathcal{P}^{\rm S}$ and the end as the destination $\mathcal{P}^{\rm D}$.
-Start times $t^{\rm S}$ are sampled uniformly over an interval of 20 h in order to study the steady state behavior of the system.
-Deadlines $t^{\rm D}$ are computed assuming a fixed speed of 80 km/h.
+The start of the subroute is then used as the start location \mathcal{P}^S and the end as the destination \mathcal{P}^D .
+Start times t^D are computed assuming a fixed speed of 80 km/h.

-We consider that the maximum speed profile is $\bar{\bf v}\equiv 90\,{\rm km/h}$.
-Default plans are computed according to Definition 1 with $\sigma{\rm d}=8/9$, i.e., the default speed is 80 km/h.
-Adapted speed profiles are computed according to Definition 1 and in way that the platooning distance is maximized, with $\underline{\sigma}=7/9$, i.e., the minimum speed during the merge phase is 70 km/h.
+We consider that the maximum speed profile is $\bar{\mathbf{v}} \equiv 90 \text{ km/h}$.
+Default plans are computed according to Definition 1 with $\sigma_d = 8/9$ (i.e., the default speed is 80 km/h).
+Adapted speed profiles are computed according to Definition 1 and in a way that the platooning distance is maximized, with $\underline{\sigma} = 7/9$ (i.e., the minimum speed during the merge phase is 70 km/h).
 These are typical speeds of heavy vehicles on European overland routes.
 No adaptation of the start time is considered.
-Platoon plans are updated at a regular interval $T{\rm upd}$.
-The first time an assignment is considered in the planning process is at $t^{\rm S}-T{\rm hor}$, where $t^{\rm S}$ is the assignments start time and $T{\rm hor}$ is a design parameter we refer to as preview horizon.
+Platoon plans are updated at a regular interval of T{upd} .
+The first time an assignment is considered in the planning process is at $t^S - T{hor}$, where t^S is the assignments start time and T{hor} is a design parameter that we refer to as the preview horizon.
 Should no plan be computed before the vehicle starts, the vehicle follows the default plan until the next update.
-The model for the fuel consumption estimation is a nonlinear analytical fuel model used in [4].
-It is plotted in Fig. 8.
+The model for the fuel consumption estimation is a nonlinear analytical fuel model used in Besselink et al. [4].
+It is plotted in Figure 8.
 It gives a fuel consumption reduction of 12% at 80 km/h for each trailing vehicle in the platoon compared to traveling alone, assuming a 33% air-drag reduction for a fully loaded trailing vehicle.
 For the selection of coordination leaders, the greedy algorithm (Algorithm 2) is used and initialized with coordination leaders from the previous iteration.